-The lesbian Netflix show perfectly showcases what it’s like to be in high school and how to deal with bullying, dating and sexuality.
-One of our main characters is Kate who tries to come to terms with her sexuality.
+The lesbian Netflix show perfectly showcases what it’s like to be in high school and how to deal with bullying, dating and discovering your identity.
+One of our main characters is Kate who tries to come to terms with her orientation.
 She falls in love with Emaline, one of the drama students.

 I won’t spoil the end of it for you, but I can tell you it’s extremely cute!
 Sadly, Netflix canceled this show after just one season.

 Gentefied really needs more exposure!
 This amazingly funny show is about a Latinx family living in East LA.
 While the surrounding neighborhood is slowly changing, the family has to come up with ideas on how to save their grandfather’s taco shop.